hlelo101/ste2/README.md

 ```
 I haven't tested it with other compilers, but it should work (it's a simple 1 file (well 2 technically) project).
 # Encode/decode text
-Encoding and decoding text is pretty easy: simply use "encode" to encode the text with:
+Encoding and decoding text is pretty easy: simply use "encode" to encode some text.
+You can do it with:
 ```sh
 ./encode Text to encode
 ```
-For decoding a text, you can use "decode":
+To decode a text, you can use "decode":
 ```sh
 ./decode CACACBCCCBADCBDDCBCACBCCCBCAABACABAA
 ```
 # Encode/decode files
-You'll need to use the "-f" argument to encode and decode a file.
+You'll need to use the "-f" option to encode and decode a file.
 To encode a file, use this, where "filename" is the name of the file you want to encode:
 ```sh
 ./encode filename
 ```